Entryway Floor Options That Can Withstand Heavy Traffic

 This material is easy to cut to size using a sharp utility knife, making it easy enough to take on as a do-it-yourself project.
 Simply click the tiles together and finish the floor with new quarter-round.
 There’s no need to seal or grout luxury vinyl tiles.
 This budget-friendly flooring options I often much less expensive to install than ceramic tile, natural stone tiles, or engineered hardwood because the material is affordable and professional installation is optional.

-Slate is a natural stone material that is a popular choice in outdoor spaces, such as decks and home facades because of its ability to hold up to the elements, which makes it a great option for use inside the home as well.
+Slate is a natural stone material that is a popular choice in outdoor spaces.
+It’s great for decks and home facades because of its ability to hold up to the elements, which makes it a great option for use inside the home as well.
 Slate tile is going to be more of an investment that ceramic, porcelain, or luxury vinyl but it will also become a statement-making addition to your interior décor.
 It is also a great choice for resale, as many home buyers are interested in natural tile flooring.

 Engineered hardwood floors give the look of hardwood with additional benefits built right in.
-Not only are they much more budget-friendly than traditional hardwood, but many styles are also more durable because they are finished with special coatings that improve water resistance.
+Not only are they much more budget-friendly than traditional hardwood, but waterproof engineered hardwood now exists.
 Make sure to check the individual specifications of the engineered hardwood to determine the durability of the product in high-traffic areas of the home like the entryway floor.